Objective-aware Traffic Simulation via Inverse Reinforcement Learning: Experiment

 \subsection{Robustness to Dynamics}

-\nop{ Next, we build a testing environment with significantly different system dynamics but other factors unchanged.
-For \ours and \deepirl, we use the learned reward function to re-optimize a new policy.
-For GAIL, we use the learned surrogate reward to optimize the policy in the testing environment.
-For BC, we directly transfer the previously learned policies to the testing environment, since it is unable to recover the reward function.
-We evaluate the reward value for each method.
-For Experiment II, given the hand-designed reward function, we use TRPO\cite{Schulman2015Trust} as the policy optimization algorithm. }

 To answer Q3, we transfer the model learned in Section~\ref{sec:exp-reward-recovery} to a new system dynamics.
 Specifically, compared with Section~\ref{sec:exp-reward-recovery}, we change the maximum acceleration and deceleration of vehicles from initially 2 $m/s^2$ and 4 $m/s^2$ into 5 $m/s^2$ and 5 $m/s^2$ respectively.
 Other settings remain unchanged.
-Because the reward function remains unchanged (i.e., drivers still want to drive as fast as possible but keep a safe gap), reward-learning methods should be able to generalize well. \nop{Note that the hand-designed reward function and the new setting of dynamics may be far different from that of the real-world trajectories.
-But it does not compromise our purpose to verify the potential of \ours in recovering the reward function from the expert demonstrations.
-Considering CFM based methods are based on real-world laws that is very different from that of our hand-crafted environment, we only evaluate the learning based methods in our Experiment II.}
+Because the reward function remains unchanged (i.e., drivers still want to drive as fast as possible but keep a safe gap), reward-learning methods should be able to generalize well.

 For \deepirl, \gail and \ours, we use the learned reward function (surrogate reward function for \gail) to train a new policy. (\bc policy is directly transferred because it do not learn reward function.)
 We also include a direct transfer version of \ours as comparison to demonstrate the necessity of re-training policy under new dynamics.
 Similar to the reward recovery experiment, CFM models also do not apply to this comparison.